 What I want you to do, more than anything else, is to 'Think Kingdom.'
 To live kingdom, you have to think kingdom.
 The reality is that when we ignore what Jesus says, we miss what Jesus gives!
 It sounds so simple to say, "We need to pay attention to what Jesus says."
 Right?
 But the truth is...

-You've heard me say that we're not ever going to refer to this "building" as the church.
-I want us, as a church, to begin new lives together seeking the kingdom of God and understanding that we are called far beyond religion - we are called to be a kingdom people!In Matthew 6:33, the Scripture...
+You've heard me say that we're never going to refer to this "building" as the church.
+I want us, as a church, to begin new lives together seeking the Kingdom of God and understanding that we are called far beyond religion –we are called to be a Kingdom people!In Matthew 6:33, the...